Advertising, Marketing & Media

 What are the key changes and what actions can be taken?

-- Once the EU ‘country-of-origin’ principle falls away, UK-originated services would in theory have to comply with the law and regulatory requirements of each EU Member State in which the service is received (in addition to registration with Ofcom and compliance with UK rules such as the Ofcom Code)
+- UK-originated services now, in theory, have to comply with the law and regulatory requirements of each EU Member State in which the service is received (in addition to registration with Ofcom and compliance with UK rules such as the Ofcom Broadcasting Code)

-- However, in respect of broadcasts (but not video-on-demand) there is a separate Convention that provides similar reciprocal arrangements for 20 EU Member States, but not for Belgium, Denmark, Greece, Ireland, Luxembourg, Netherlands & Sweden
+- However, in respect of broadcasts (but not video-on-demand) there is a separate Convention (European Convention on Transfrontier Television that provides similar reciprocal arrangements for 20 EU Member States, but not for Belgium, Denmark, Greece, Ireland, Luxembourg, Netherlands & Sweden (although the UK will allow broadcasts from Ireland to continue to comply with requirements under the Good Friday agreement)

-- Action: For VoD services, and for broadcasts to the 7 countries listed above, separate licensing (in addition to by Ofcom) and regulatory compliance activity may be required from the end of the transition period; but it may equally be possible to demonstrate an established EU base from which broadcasts will continue to receive the benefit of the ‘one-stop shop’
+- Action: For VoD services, and for broadcasts to the seven countries listed above, separate licensing (in addition to by Ofcom) and regulatory compliance activity is required from the end of the transition period; but it may equally be possible to demonstrate an established EU base from which broadcasts will continue to receive the benefit of the ‘one-stop shop’

-- Broadcasters based in the UK may no longer benefit from the EU rules that mean copyright clearance only needs to be undertaken in the Member State from which satellite/cable signals are introduced
+- Satellite broadcasting ‘country-of-origin principle’, sometimes also called the ‘one-stop shop’ – From the end of 2020, broadcasters based in the UK have no longer benefited from the EU-only rules that mean copyright clearance only needs to be undertaken in the Member State from which satellite/cable signals are introduced

-- Actions: UK-based satellite broadcasters providing services to EU customers may, from the end of the transition period, have to clear rights separately in all Member States that their signal reaches; but it may be possible to demonstrate an established EU base from which broadcasts will continue to receive the benefit of the ‘one-stop shop’
+- Actions: UK-based broadcasters providing services to EU customers may now need to clear rights separately in each Member State that their signal reaches; but it may be possible to establish an EU base from which broadcasts will continue to receive the benefit of the ‘country-of-origin principle’ or ‘one-stop shop’

 - Actions: audio-visual service providers should review the revised Directive for its potential impact; the changes are particularly important for Video Sharing Platforms, which are brought within the Directive’s net for the first time, but there are also note-worthy changes to other areas such as advertising scheduling